jcorbino/mole/README.md

 2: Licensing
 ------------

-MOLE is distributed under a dual-licensing model, please refer to the LICENSE.txt and GPLv3.txt files for more information on this.
+MOLE is distributed under a GNU General Public License, please refer to the GPLv3.txt file for more information on this.

 3.1: Installation (Linux)